Kinovarobotics/kinova-ros/README.md

       parameters).

 ## Overview
-The JACO API is exposed to ROS using a combination of actionlib (for sending trajectory commands to the arm), services (for instant control such as homing the arm or e-stop) and published topics (joint feedback).
+The KINOVA API is exposed to ROS using a combination of actionlib (for sending trajectory commands to the arm), services (for instant control such as homing the arm or e-stop) and published topics (joint feedback).
 The Arm may be commanded using either angular commands or Cartesian co-ordinates.

 In addition, two techniques are available to visualize the model in your ROS environment.